 Register your overseas travel and/or residential details here.

-There is high risk to your security in Angola, with the exception of the capital Luanda, due to violent crime, banditry and kidnapping and we advise against all tourist and other non-essential travel.
+There is high risk to your security in the provinces of Cabinda, North Lunda and South Lunda due to violent crime, banditry and kidnapping and we advise against all tourist and other non-essential travel.

-New Zealanders travelling or resident in Angola should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Angola should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

-New Zealanders travelling or resident in Angola are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Angola are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 The New Zealand High Commission Pretoria, South Africa is accredited to Angola

 Street Address 125 Middel Street, Nieuw Muckleneuk, 0181 Pretoria, South Africa

 Postal Address Private Bag X27, Brooklyn Square, Pretoria 0075, South Africa